jameshfisher/jameshfisher.com/_posts/2016-11-25-dont-use-it.md

   - technical-writing
   - documentation
 taggedAt: '2024-03-26'
+summary: >-
+  Avoid using ambiguous pronouns like "it" in technical writing.
+Refer to specific referents explicitly to improve clarity.
 ---

 I recently discovered a magic rule for instantly clarifying your technical writing: don't use the word "it".